quicwg/base-drafts/draft-ietf-quic-recovery.md

 acknowledgement if at least two ack-eliciting packets are declared lost, and:

-* all packets, across all packet number spaces, sent between the send times of these two packets are declared lost;
+* all packets, across all packet number spaces, sent between the send times of two ack-eliciting packets are declared lost;

 * the duration between the send times of these two packets exceeds the persistent congestion duration ({{pc-duration}}); and

 * a prior RTT sample existed when both packets were sent.

-The two packets to consider need to be ack-eliciting, because otherwise a sender cannot expect to receive an acknowledgement after a specific time.
+These two packets MUST be ack-eliciting, since a receiver is required to acknowledge only ack-eliciting packets within its maximum ack delay; see Section 13.2 of {{QUIC-TRANSPORT}}.

 The persistent congestion period SHOULD NOT start until there is at least one RTT sample.
 Before the first RTT sample, a sender arms its PTO timer based on